Henry of Marcy: Early life

-Dismayed at the advance of the albigensian (Cathar) heresy in Aquitaine and Languedoc, King Henry II of England and King Louis VII of France decided to organize a mission to preach the true faith to the heretics.
-The leaders, who were expected to preach personally, were Cardinal Peter of S. Crisogono, the papal legate, the archbishop of Bourges, Archbishop Pons d'Arsac of Narbonne, Bishop Reginald of Bath and Wells, Bishop Jean des Bellesmains of Poitiers, Abbot Henri of Clairvaux, and many other ecclesiastics.
-The two kings also appointed Count Raymond of Toulouse, the vicount of Turenne, and Raymond of Castro Novo to assist the cardinal and his associates.
+Dismayed at the advance of the Albigensian (Cathar) heresy in Aquitaine and Languedoc, King Henry II of England and King Louis VII of France decided to organize a mission to preach the true faith to the heretics.
+The leaders, who were expected to preach personally, were Cardinal Peter of S. Crisogono, the papal legate, the archbishop of Bourges, Archbishop Pons d'Arsac of Narbonne, Bishop Reginald of Bath and Wells, Bishop Jean des Bellesmains of Poitiers, Abbot Henry of Clairvaux, and many other ecclesiastics.
+The two kings also appointed Raymond V of Toulouse, the vicount of Turenne, and Raymond of Castro Novo to assist the cardinal and his associates.
 In a decree condemning certain heretics, Cardinal Petrus, the papal legate, remarked that the noblemen had been sent to rescue the bishop of Albi who was being held in the territory of Vicount Roger of Béziers on his order.
-They were accompanied by Bishop Reginald fitz Jocelin of Bath and Wells and Abbot Henri of Marcy, whose mission, as assigned by the papal legate, was, according to Henri himself, to get Vicount Roger to release the bishop of Albi and eliminate heretical opinions in the entire territory.
+They were accompanied by Bishop Reginald fitz Jocelin of Bath and Wells and Abbot Henry of Marcy, whose mission, as assigned by the papal legate, was, according to Henry himself, to get Vicount Roger to release the bishop of Albi and eliminate heretical opinions in the entire territory.
 The party arrived at Castres, the residence of the vicount's family, and, when Roger refused to comply, they excommunicated him.
 The mission, however, did not succeed in liberating the bishop of Albi, controlling Vicount Roger, or converting the schismatics of Béziers or Castres.

-After his return from Toulouse, Henri attended the general synod of the Cistercian Order, and then hastened to Clairvaux.
+After his return from Toulouse, Henry attended the general synod of the Cistercian Order, and then hastened to Clairvaux.

-Abbot Henri presided over the transfer of the remains of Bernard of Clairvaux from his tomb to a newly constructed monument, erected at the orders of Henri.
+Abbot Henry presided over the transfer of the remains of Bernard of Clairvaux from his tomb to a newly constructed monument, erected at the orders of Henry.

-In 1178, on the death of Bishop Bertrand, Henri was elected bishop of Toulouse, but he wrote to Pope Alexander, begging to be released from the honor.
+In 1178, on the death of Bishop Bertrand, Henry was elected bishop of Toulouse, but he wrote to Pope Alexander, begging to be released from the honor.
 He remarked that he was looking forward to seeing the pope face to face at the coming general council.
-Peter of Celle also wrote the pope a letter, stating more forthrightly the reasons why Henri wished to decline the bishopric.
+Peter of Celle also wrote the pope a letter, stating more forthrightly the reasons why Henry wished to decline the bishopric.

-Through the influence of Abbot Henri, King Henry II of England presented the abbey of Clairvaux with a new lead roof for the abbey church.
+Through the influence of Abbot Henry, King Henry II of England presented the abbey of Clairvaux with a new lead roof for the abbey church.